genetique-techno/scoreboard-mock/README.md

 ### Sharing Your Work

-Once you're finished, publish your code to Github and mail us back the link.
+Once you're finished, either publish your code to Github and mail us back the link, or mail us a zip of the code.

+_Note: Don't fork the repository_

 ### Browser support